-are the “defining decade,” that 80 percent of life’s most significant events take place by age 35, women still only make between .66 to .91 cents to every man’s $1, and only hold 4.8% of Fortune 500 CEO positions.
-To change that, we should Lean In, ask for the raise, but not be afraid to start at the bottom.
-Maybe while we’re at it, we should choose a husband while we’re still in college.
+We’ve been called pre-adults, emerging adults, millennials, and the lost decade.
+We’re told that our 20s are crucial for development and that 80 percent of life’s most significant events take place by age 35.
+Women face an uphill battle in corporate America; we only make between .66 to .91 cents to every man’s $1 and hold a mere 4.8% of Fortune 500 CEO positions.
+To change these statistics, we should “Lean In,” ask for raises without apology or fear, and perhaps choose husbands while still in college.

-1. Have a vision.
+- Have a vision.

 “View your life in decades and think about what you would like to accomplish in your 20’s, 30’s, 40’s, and plan accordingly.
 This applies to your personal or professional life.
 For example, if you would like to be married in your 30’s with children, then make smart decisions about your dating life, take care of your health, and put yourself in a position to meet a responsible life partner.
 If you think you would like to eventually have your own business, make sure you’re developing overall entrepreneurial skills and building your network.
 Visualize how and where you’d like to be in the future and your 20’s will be much more productive and enjoyable.”